ldijkman/OpenWeather/examples/TFT_eSPI_OpenWeather_LittleFS/readme.md

 playing with the files at https://github.com/ldijkman/OpenWeather/tree/master/examples/TFT_eSPI_OpenWeather_LittleFS

-#### changed bmp icons to jpg that saves a lot of littlefs size
+## changed bmp icons to jpg that saves a lot of littlefs size
-- do not see any problems with the images
+- do not see any problems with the change to jpg icon images yet
+- think its possible to save more littlefs space if images are cropped to content

 <img src="https://github.com/ldijkman/OpenWeather/blob/master/examples/TFT_eSPI_OpenWeather_LittleFS/data/electra_ohm_law.jpg">